gehsekky/sopel-redditlinker/README.md

     sudo pip install praw
     sudo pip install BeautifulSoup

-####getting started
+### getting started

-Place the following in the bottom of your willie config file:
+Place the following in the bottom of your sopel config file:

     [redditlinker]
     username = redditbotname